flutter/devtools/packages/devtools_extensions/README.md

     dart run devtools_extensions validate --package=../some_pkg
     ```

-2. Prepare and a test environment with a dependency on your pub package that is providing the
+2. Prepare a test environment with a dependency on your pub package that is providing the
 extension.
     - In the Dart or Flutter project where you are adding a dependency on your package, add a
     [path](https://dart.dev/tools/pub/dependencies#path-packages) dependency that points to your
     local package source code (the package that contains the `extension/devtools/` directory with
     your extension's assets).
 Once you have done this, run `pub get` on the package.
-      - If your extension requires a running application, then you'll need to run the app that
+      - **If your extension requires a running application**, then you'll need to run the app that
       depends on your extension.
-      - If your extension does not requires a running application, then you will need to
+      - **If your extension does not require a running application**, then you will need to
       open the test Dart or Flutter project that depends on your package in a supported IDE
       (VS Code or IntelliJ / Android Studio).

 3. Start DevTools in one of the following ways:
-    - **If your extension requires a running app**, you can open DevTools either from the URI
+    - **If your extension requires a running application**, you can open DevTools either from the URI
     that was printed to command line when you ran the test app, or from the IDE where you
     ran your test app.
-    - **If your extension does not require a running app**, you can open your Dart or Flutter
+    - **If your extension does not require a running application**, you can open your Dart or Flutter
     project that depends on your package in a supported IDE (VS Code or IntelliJ / Android Studio).
     Open DevTools from the IDE to see your extension in the browser.
       - Requires Dart SDK >= 3.5 and Flutter SDK >= 3.23